rbamb/ENRE-marker/README.md

 declare type relationFixPatch {
   shouldBe: fixOption,
-  // Below properties only appear if shouldBe is modified
+  // Below properties only appear if shouldBe is 2 (modified)
-  new: manuallyRelation
+  new: onlyEid
+}

+declare type onlyEid {
+  from: number,
+  to: number,
+  type: number
 }
 ```